| The View

 Kobenhavn and, since the back side of the moon is not visible

+from Kobenhavn, it does not exist.
 The coin which Bohr is flipping is

 in a superposition state.
 Shortly after being flipped the